razee-io/Razee/README.md

     3. Copy the **Install Razee Agent** `kubectl` command.
     4. Run the command in the cluster that you want to monitor to create the Watch Keeper components.
-If you install Watch Keeper in the same cluster where you installed Razeedash, you see messages that some of the Watch Keeper components already exist in your cluster.
+If you install Watch Keeper in the same cluster where you installed RazeeDash, you see messages that some of the Watch Keeper components already exist in your cluster.
 You can ignore these messages.

        ```bash
        kubectl create -f http://<razeedash-api-lb_external_IP>:8081/api/install/cluster?orgKey=orgApiKey-<org_api_key>
        ```

-       Example output for a cluster where Razeedash is installed:
+       Example output for a cluster where RazeeDash is installed:

        ```bash
        deployment.apps/remoteresource-controller created